Sorta Solving the OPF by Not Solving the OPF: DAE Control Theory and the Price of Realtime Regulation: Introduction and Paper Contributions

 \textbf{Paper Contributions.} The presented approach in this paper is endowed with the following key properties and contributions.
 The OPF-controller: \textit{(i)} Circumvents the need to solve or deal with the nonconvex equality constraints modeling power flow.
 That is, we find generators' setpoints in realtime while knowing that these setpoints do satisfy and abide by the power flow constraints. \textit{(ii)} Deals with the uncertainty in renewables, loads, and parameters in a control-theoretic way.
-In contrast with vintage robust optimization or the more intricate distributionally robust optimization algorithms, the developed approach here is distribution-free and is not inherently conservative. \textit{(iii)} Utilizes realtime information from grid sensors such as phasor measurement units (PMU) via state estimators allowing for realtime micro-adjustments of dispatchable generation.
-This is in contrast with OPF formulations that do not utilize grid measurements for better dispatch of generators. \textit{(iv)} Eliminates the need to separate the OPF and the secondary control time-scales: this approach serves the purposes of both OPF and control, so the need to separate the two becomes obsolete at worst, and questionable at best. \textit{(v)} Seamlessly models advanced models of renewables, resulting in setpoints for fuel-based generators that are aware of the dynamics of solar and wind farms, for example.
+In contrast with vintage robust optimization or the more intricate distributionally robust optimization algorithms, the developed approach here is truly uncertainty unaware. \textit{(iii)} Utilizes realtime information from grid sensors such as PMU via state estimators allowing for realtime micro-adjustments of dispatchable generation.
+This is in contrast with OPF formulations that do not utilize grid measurements for better dispatch of generators. \textit{(iv)} Eliminates the need to separate the OPF and the secondary control time scales: this approach serves the purposes of both OPF and control, so the need to separate the two becomes unnecessary. \textit{(v)} Seamlessly incorporates advanced models of renewables, resulting in setpoints for fuel-based generators that are aware of the dynamics of solar and wind farms, etc.